ahadjidi/Waddup/README.md

     └── Waddup
         └── friendship
+	    └── templates
+	    └── models.py
+	    └── urls.py
+	    ...
         └── users
+	    └── admin.py
+	    └── views.py
+	    └── urls.py
+	    ...
         └── templates
             └── base.html
             └── event_detail.html
             └── index.html
+	    ...
         └── waddup
             └── __init__.py
             └── asgi.py
             └── settings.py
-            └── urls.py
-            └── wsgi.py
+            ...
         └── db.sqlite3
         └── manage.py
     	└── .gitignore
     	└── README.md
     	└── requirements.txt

- Create a new project in your IDE and select the waddup folder as the project root.
+NOTE: For that sake of keeping the diagram concise, not every file or directory is expanded or listed.
+If approximately this directory tree is created, then it is likely that it cloned correctly.

 To activate the virtual environment:
-     open Terminal/cmd and use the cd command to navigate into the Waddup directory, I'm a Mac user so in my case I ran the command "cd Desktop/Waddup" as the folder was located on my Desktop, but it may be different for you depending on where you placed it.
+     open Terminal/cmd and use the cd command to navigate into the cloned Waddup directory, I'm a Mac user so in my case I ran the command "cd Desktop/Waddup" as the folder was located on my Desktop, but it may be different for you depending on where you placed it.

 ***make sure you have pip installed***